Mlika-Gaith/spring-boot-microservices-course-2/README.md

 <h4> Configuration service</h4>

-<p>this component of microservices architecture centralizes
+<p>This component of microservices architecture centralizes
 and manages configuration settings for various services.
 It allows you to store configuration details separately from your codebase and dynamically fetch